cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 Building Physics Module
 -----------------------

 This central module of the Energy ADE contains the thermal building objects required for the building energy modelling (e.g. `ThermalZone`, `ThermalBoundary`, `ThermalComponent`).
-These thermal building objects are linked to the CityGML building objects through its `_AbstractBuilding`, `_BoundarySurface` and `_Opening` classes.
+These thermal building objects are linked to the CityGML building objects through its `_AbstractBuilding`, `_BoundarySurface`, and `_Opening` classes.

 <h3>Building, zones and boundaries</h3>